ScCameron/openstego_capstone/README.md

 # OpenStego
-OpenStego is a steganography application that provides two functionalities:
+OpenStego is a steganography application that provides various functionalities:

 1. Data Hiding: It can hide any data within an image file.

 2. Watermarking: Watermarking image files with an invisible signature.
 It can be used to detect unauthorized file copying.

+3. Audio Hiding: It can hide data in WAV and MP3 audio files.

+4. Video Hiding: It can hide data in various popular video file formats.

 ## Usage